Hiroreco/enreco-archive/recap-data/chapter2/day1/nodes/liz-c2d1.md

 From a noble knight to working minimum wage—what a downgrade.
 Still, Elizabeth was dutiful, and she took on the challenge.
 After some thought, she chose to become a smith, even crafting a quirky title for herself to match the role.

 But of course, her journey was anything but smooth.
-Just moments after signing up for her job, the Red Knight—turned smith—ran into a very familiar face she absolutely did _not_ want to see: Tam Gandr.
+Just moments after signing up for her job, the Scarlet Knight—turned smith—ran into a very familiar face she absolutely did _not_ want to see: Tam Gandr.
 A big meany.
 However, this time something felt… different.

 [Hmm, she's not mean](#embed:https://www.youtube.com/live/2toZfafpyW8?si=cub9RWxGvm1oH9sK&t=2105)